Ning-D/Evaluate_Badminton_Stroke/README.md

 # Deep reinforcement learning in a racket sport for player evaluation with technical and tactical contexts

 ## Author
-Ding Ning
+Ning Ding

 ## Reference:
-Ding Ning, Kazuya Takeda, Keisuke Fujii, Deep reinforcement learning in a racket sport for player evaluation with technical and tactical contexts, IEEE Access, accepted.
+Ning Ding, Kazuya Takeda, Keisuke Fujii, Deep reinforcement learning in a racket sport for player evaluation with technical and tactical contexts, IEEE Access, accepted.

 ## Requirements: